-In Q3, our team at Luminoso is planning to make major improvements to Helios’s intelligence, add Boolean search to our concept capabilities, and continue to refine and improve data visualization with the Dashboards.
+In Q3, our team at Luminoso made improvements to Helios’s intelligence and continued to refine data visualization with the Dashboards.

 Daylight Application